May Pen: Description

 May Pen, originally May's Pen, was established as a pen (cattle farm) settlement by the British between 1660 and 1683 on a crossing point of the Rio Minho river.
 It became part of an estate named after its owner, slave trader Reverend William May, who was born in England in 1695 but in his later years resided in Jamaica.
 He oversaw 27 slaves on this estate and was rector of the Kingston Parish Church but was later transferred to Clarendon, where he served for 32 years.

 May Pen is well located from an administrative point of view in the centre of a largely agricultural parish, and as a midpoint on the Kingston to Manchester road.
 Boasting a large open air market and transportation centre along Main Street and Sevens Road, the town's centre is often chaotic with activities of shoppers, vendors daily and motorized traffic.
 May Pen also has many banks, hardware stores, pharmacies and eateries.
 The town also has a large post office, headquarters for local government, and court house.

 The clock tower in the town centre was erected in 1908 after the death of a doctor Robert Glaister Samuel Bell who drowned while attempting to cross the Rio Minho river in 1904.
 As well as having a memorial plaque to Bell, it has another dedicated to World War I (1914-1918).
-The first bridge over the Rio Minho was built by 1874 for the local railway company, and rebuilt in the 1920s, it was demolished in 1950 after floods and rebuilt downstream.
+The town has three crossings over the Rio Minho.
+The first bridge was built by 1874 for the local railway company, By the 1910s the bridge was not coping with the heavy steam trains, so shunting was required which could take up to half an hour.
+This would cause regular hold ups of road traffic using the structure so a new crossing was devised, and the present steel bridge was opened alongside in January 1925, some 45-50 ft above the river and dedicated initially for the railway only.
+The older crossing was then used exclusively by road traffic but it continued to deteriorate until 1948 when it was condemned by the authorities and demolished by 1950.
+An in-situ replacement road bridge was proposed, but the road was instead re-routed over the railway bridge and this remained in dual use until the Jamaica Railway Corporation ceased mainline operations in 1992.
+No further crossings were built until the May Pen bypass was developed a mile to the west in 1982, and as part of the parallel T1 Highway 2000 route in 2012.